 AL, CO, CT, IA, MA, ME, MN, NE, NH, OR, SD, UT, WA, WY – FMT RockPods meets continuing education requirements for these State Physical Therapy Boards

-AR- FMT RockPods has been approved by the AR State Physical Therapy Board for 6.0 contact hours.
+AR- FMT RockPods is PENDING by the AR State Physical Therapy Board for 6.0 contact hours.

 FL, MD, NE, NV, NM, OH, OK, TX, CEU applications for this state have been submitted and are pending.

 CA – (FMT RockPods 0.6 CEUs) approved by the California Physical Therapy Association

 KS- FMT Rockpods is approved by the Kansas Physical Therapy Association for 6.0 CEUS